Venthos/DayZRedux/README.md

  - dut :: Responsible for some of the 3DStudio MAX models we converted to ArmA2 models for some items (Changelog for details)
  - AlexanderG :: Responsible for some of the 3DStudio MAX models we converted to ArmA2 models for some items (Changelog for details)
  - Stapo :: Inspiring the creation of a back-end construction system that was implemented to DayZRedux
+ - Rajkosto https://github.com/rajkosto/hive As of update 1.1.0 DayZ Redux has switched to using the official Hive extension.
 Installation Instructions
 -------------------------
 [Server] (http://forums.dayzredux.com/index.php?/topic/3187-dayzredux-server-pack-download-setup/)